rafalp/Misago/dev-docs/plugins/hooks/validate-thread-title-hook.md

 #### `action: ValidateThreadTitleHookAction`

-The next function registered in this hook, either a custom function or Misago’s default.
+The next function registered in this hook, either a custom function or Misago's default.

 See the [action](#action) section for details.